Chavitos Staff for 2019-2020

 Click here to find specific requirements.
 Unlike traditional indoor programs, your child will frequently be sorting through many layers of clothing on their way to and from the bathroom.
 The ability to know and regulate toileting is therefore a necessity.
 All students must be potty trained.
 Or you must be ok with them wearing a diaper for the time they are here without being changed.

 Teacher to Student RatioClass sizes are small with a 1:4 ratio.
-The limit is 8 students per class.
+The limit in preschool is 8 students per class, for elementary 9 students per class.

 Due to allergies and food preferences parents will provide their child's favorite snacks and foods for the day.
-Please don't pack any peanuts.
+Please don't pack any peanuts or egg.
 Also, please send a labeled reusable water bottle.
 Students will have time to eat snack at 10:00 and 2:30.